Conservatoire et Jardin botaniques de la Ville de Genève

 Near to the animal park and surrounding the lawn, the flower-beds provide an enchanting scene over the changing seasons.
 This floral trail passes in front of the Villa de Chêne which, in the summer season, hosts temporary exhibitions for which entry is free.

-A few steps away, the Botanic Shop offers an interesting choice of works for the amateur and experienced botanists, with games and educational books for children as well as posters and post cards.
+A few steps away, you will find the restaurant "The Pyramus" and the Botanic Shop which offers an interesting choice of works for the amateur and experienced botanists, with games and educational books for children as well as posters and post cards.